pottekkat/personal-website/content/posts/gateway-and-mesh.md

 ## What Should You Use?

-This question only has one correct answer; "it depends."
+There is only one correct answer to this question; "it depends."

 If you are developing APIs and need authentication, security, routing, or metrics, you are better off using an API gateway than building this on your own in your APIs.